rowan/dotfiles/README.md

     - Then, runs all other **app/\*\*/\*.zsh** scripts (excluding **install.zsh** or **completion.zsh**)
     - Finally, runs **app/\*\*/completion.zsh** scripts (to setup autocompletes)

+4. Restart terminal

+This should now be running with new theme and with modified path, prompt etc.

+Note: initially several of the files that are run when the terminal is started will fail, as dependencies such as `yarn` and `rbenv` have not been installed yet.

 ## update

 To update an existing environment: